orozcojd/movie-blog/readme.md

-# Personal Blog
+# Art Culture News Outlet
 ## Description
-This repo holds a personal blog created with Vuejs, Express, Mongodb, Nodejs.
+This repo contains source code for the *Art Culture News Outlet* created with Vuejs, Express, Mongodb, Nodejs.
 To replicate this project download or clone the repo and follow these steps:

 1. Navigate to *client* directory and perform `npm install` to install the packages
 2. Navigate to the *server* directory and perform `npm install` to install the packages
-3. In both directores, (client, server) run the command npm start
+3. In both directores, (client, server) run the command `npm start`
-3. Download and install mongodb
+3. Download and install mongodb and setup the db account
-4. On mac run the command and copy the following contents to vim in terminal: `vim /usr/local/etc/mongod.conf`
+4. On mac edit the mongod.conf file `vim /usr/local/etc/mongod.conf` and copy the following contents to vim in terminal:
 ```
 systemLog:
 	destination: file